FACTBOX-The three stages of Germany's emergency gas plan | Headlines

 - The government immediately informs the European Commission about potential further measures, which can include revoking the early emergency status if the conditions are no longer met.
 2. ALARM PHASE

-- This stage is triggered when there "is a disruption in the gas supply or an exceptionally high demand for gas which leads to a significant deterioration of the gas supply situation, but the market is still able to cope with this disruption or demand without the need to take non-market based measures." - It kicks in when there is a high risk of long-term supply shortages of gas.
+- This stage is triggered when there "is a disruption in the gas supply or an exceptionally high demand for gas which leads to a significant deterioration of the gas supply situation, but the market is still able to cope with this disruption or demand without the need to take non-market based measures." - It kicks in when there is a high risk of long-term supply shortages of gas, and theoretically enables utilities to pass on soaring gas costs to industry and households

-- There are no changes compared with the first phase, but all market players, including TSOs and gas suppliers, are under more pressure to balance out disruptions via efficiency and short-term measures such as procuring gas from alternative sources.
-3. EMERGENCY PHASE
+- Germany's Economy Ministry on Thursday said, however, that this clause had not been triggered - There are no changes compared with the first phase, but all market players, including TSOs and gas suppliers, are under more pressure to balance out disruptions via efficiency and short-term measures such as procuring gas from alternative sources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)